cockroachdb/docs/v2.0/architecture/sql-layer.md

 ## Overview

-Once CockroachDB has been deployed, developers need nothing more than a connection string to the cluster and SQL statements to start working.
+After deploying CockroachDB, developers only need a connection string to the cluster and SQL statements to start working.

 Because CockroachDB's nodes all behave symmetrically, developers can send requests to any node (which means CockroachDB works well with load balancers).
 Whichever node receives the request acts as the "gateway node," as other layers process the request.